Artificial Intelligence. The golden dream of both game designers trying to make the next Killer App

 open/close all folders

-- Legend of Zelda enemies are generally not known for their intelligence.
-The great exception is The Legend of Zelda: Twilight Princess's Darknuts, who will absolutely murder you, especially when they fight in groups.
+- The Legend of Zelda enemies are generally not known for their intelligence.
+An exception is The Legend of Zelda: Twilight Princess's Darknuts, who will absolutely murder you, especially when they fight in groups.
 A Darknut with its armor removed is smart enough to hang back behind the fully armored Darknuts, darting in and out to attack.
-Have fun fighting four at once in the Bonus Dungeon!
+Have fun fighting four at once in the Bonus Dungeon.

 - Computers have gotten really, really good at chess.